Johann Wilhelm Meigen: Early years

 Meigen was born in Solingen, the fifth of eight children of Johann Clemens Meigen and Sibylla Margaretha Bick.
 His parents, though not poor, were not wealthy either.
 They ran a small shop in Solingen.
 His paternal grandparents, however, owned an estate and hamlet with twenty houses.
 Adding to the rental income, Meigen's grandfather was a farmer and a guild mastercutler in Solingen.

 Two years after Meigen was born, his grandparents died and his parents moved to the family estate.
-This was already heavily indebted by the Seven Years' War, then bad crops and rash speculations forced the sale of the farm and the family moved back to Solingen.
+This was already heavily indebted due to the Seven Years' War when bad crops and rash speculations forced the sale of the farm and the family moved back to Solingen.

 Meigen attended the town school but only for a short time.
 He had learned to read and write on his grandfather's estate and he read widely at home as well as taking an interest in natural history.
-A lodger in the household, a state surveyor named Stamm gave Meigen instruction in mathematics.
-Another family friend a Reformed Church organist and teacher called Berger, gave him lessons from his 10th year on in piano, orthography, and calligraphy.
+A lodger in the household, a state surveyor named Stamm, gave Meigen instruction in mathematics.
+Another family friend, a Reformed Church organist and teacher called Berger, gave him lessons from his 10th year on piano, orthography, and calligraphy.
 Later on, in 1776, he also taught him French.

 Meigen became Berger's assistant, going to Mülheim with him.
 There he saw for the first time a systematic collection of butterflies, and here he also learned how to collect and prepare insects.